 Organizations worldwide start automation initiatives to improve and automate their respective business processes.
 Unfortunately, not every initiative has a happy ending.
 According to an EY study, approximately 30% to 50% RPA-related fail, and that’s quite a high number, you’ll agree.

-So, what do these failed projects have in common?
+So, what do these failed automation projects have in common?
 More importantly, what does every successful automation initiative has in common?

 Having an in-depth overview of a process is essential for understanding it, which could ultimately help you see if you’re doing something wrong.
 Creating a detailed backlog could help you see the big picture, as well as some details you might be missing.
 Most importantly, you’ll have a detailed outline of the steps you need to take to automate your business process.